Essays

 As Translator

 Below is a selection of essays translated from Japanese by Eli K.P.
 William.
-Find his short story translations here and his translation of the novel A Man here.
+Find his short story translations here and his book translations here.

 On Oppenheimer: Christopher Nolan’s Moral Stance by Keiichiro Hirano — Shincho (2024)